devsecops/assumer/README.md

 **Having trouble running Assumer on Windows?
 Please see our [document](/docs/Windows.md) with some troubleshooting steps.**

 You can use the gem on the command line.
 For an in-depth explanation of options, see [this file](/docs/Options.md); what follows is a simplistic overview.

+To see help text:
   * `assumer -h` To see help text

+Standard syntax:
   * `assumer -a 123456789012 -r "target/role-name" -A 987654321098 -R 'control/role-name' `

-To request a console, pass the `-g` flag
+To request a console, pass the `-g` flag:
   * `assumer -a 123456789012 -r target_role/target_path -A 987654321098 -R control_role/control_path -g`

-To request a pry console, pass the `-p` flag
+To request a pry console, pass the `-p` flag:
   * `assumer -a 123456789012 -r target_role/target_path -A 987654321098 -R control_role/control_path -p`

 Why not both?
   * `assumer -a 123456789012 -r target_role/target_path -A 987654321098 -R control_role/control_path -p -g`